LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 #### Timer Expiration

 - One of the main tasks of the ISR associated with the interrupt that the RTC or PIT will generate is to **keep track of system time**, which is mainly done by the `KeUpdateSystemTime` routine.
-- Its second job is to keep track of **logical run time**, such as **process/thread execution times** and the **system tick time**, which is the underlying number used by APIs such as `GetTickCount` that developers use to time operations in their applications.
+- Its second job is to keep track of **logical run time**, such as **process/thread execution times** and the **system tick time**, which is the underlying number used by APIs such as `GetTickCount` that developers use to time operations in their apps.
 This part of the work is performed by `KeUpdateRunTime`.
 Before doing any of that work, however, `KeUpdateRunTime` checks whether any timers have expired.
 - Because the clock fires at known interval multiples, the **bottom bits** of the current system time will be at one of 64 known positions (on an APIC HAL).
 Windows uses that fact to organize all driver and application timers into **linked lists** based on an **array** where each entry corresponds to a **possible multiple of the system time**.
 This table, called the *timer table*, is located in the `PRCB`, which enables each processor to perform its own independent timer expiration without needing to acquire a **global lock**.
 - Each multiple of the system time that a timer can be associated with is called the *hand*, and it’s stored in the timer object’s **dispatcher header**.
 - Therefore, to determine if a clock has expired, it is only necessary to check if there are any timers on the linked list associated with the current hand.